AguaClara/Textbook/Clarification/Clarifier_Design.rst

 AguaClara plate settlers are currently using separations of 2.5 cm, which is far above the constraint of floc roll up except for very low density flocs.
 As floc density decreases, as we expect for organic matter, minimum spacing increases.
 However, we don't yet know what that spacing is or where the boundary is because we don't know the properties of the humic acid-coagulant flocs.
 Further research is required here to determine the floc properties of flocs that are dominated by dissolved organic matter.

 Why does the plate settling distance matter so much?
-How much does it impact the rest of the sedimentation tank and its design?
+How much does it impact the rest of the clarifier and its design?

-One impact of plate settler spacing is on sedimentation tank depth.
-We know that the spacing between plate settlers has a strong influence on sedimentation tank depth and closer plate settlers allows for shallower tanks.
+One impact of plate settler spacing is on clarifier depth.
+We know that the spacing between plate settlers has a strong influence on clarifier depth and closer plate settlers allows for shallower tanks.
 There is a diminishing effect for small spacings, meaning that the difference in depth between 5 and 2.5 cm spacing is greater than the different in depth between 2.5 and 1 cm spacing.
 Because AguaClara does not yet have a good model for non-clay flocs, we cannot optimize our plate settler spacing and thus cannot optimize for the shallowest tanks possible.

-.. _heading_Sed_Tank_Plate_Settlers_Head_Loss_Intro:
+.. _heading_Clarifier_Plate_Settlers_Head_Loss_Intro:

 Another impact of plate settler spacing is on flow distribution in the tank.
 This is related to our previous discussion of pressure recovery and flow distribution.
 Reduced spacing between plates leads to an increased pressure drop through the plate settlers due to higher head loss as shown in Equation :eq:`plate_settler_headloss`.
 Therefore, plate settlers with small spacing will have more uniform flow distributions because head loss will dominate.
 This use of head loss can potentially get us better flow distribution.
 When the plates are brought closer together, there is more shear between the plates because the average velocity remains the same.
 The velocity gradient is higher between closer plates, which leads to higher shear, and thus higher head loss.

 However, if the plates are closer together, then they will be shorter in length to keep the capture velocity constant.
 The decrease in length decreases the total amount of shear.
-The head loss from the competing impacts to shear can be determined through a force balance and the Navier-Stokes equation, as shown in the derivation of :ref:`head loss through a plate settler <heading_Sed_Tank_Hl_thru_Plate_Settlers>`.
+The head loss from the competing impacts to shear can be determined through a force balance and the Navier-Stokes equation, as shown in the derivation of :ref:`head loss through a plate settler <heading_Clarifier_Hl_thru_Plate_Settlers>`.

 .. _figure_plate_settler_headloss_spacing: